T. H. Watkins: Early positions and writing

-While at Redlands, Watkins assembled newspapers with his father.
+While at Redlands, Watkins bundled together newspapers with his father.
 Before he went to San Francisco State, Watkins was hired by the San Francisco Chronicle to work in their mailroom.
 Between the late 1950s to early 1960s, Watkins began his career as an author.
 During this time period, Watkins did not release any of his short stories and novels that he had completed.

 From the late 1960s to early 2000s, Watkins primarily wrote about California and other parts of the Western United States.
 Additional geographical topics Watkins wrote about include the Colorado River and the Mississippi River.
 In 1990, Watkins published a biography on Harold L. Ickes with over a thousand pages.
 For his book, Watkins included political events between the 1920s to 1940s while also including background information on the United States Department of the Interior.
 To write his biography, Watkins consulted Ickes's diary as part of his research.

 In 1993, Watkins released The Great Depression: America in the 1930s.
 His book was converted into a television series for the Public Broadcasting System that year.
 An additional book on the Great Depression, The Hungry Years: A Narrative History of the Great Depression in America, was published by Watkins in 1999.
 While at Montana State, Watkins was in the process of writing a biography about Wallace Stegner.
 Upon his death in 2000, Watkins had not complete his biography on Stegner.